yeti-platform/yeti/README.md

 The aim of Malcom is to make malware analysis and intel gathering *faster* by providing a human-readable version of network traffic originating from a given host or network.
 Convert network traffic information to actionable intelligence faster.

-Check the [wiki](https://github.com/tomchop/malcom/wiki) for a Quickstart and some nice screenshots.
+Check the [wiki](https://github.com/tomchop/malcom/wiki) for a Quickstart with some nice screenshots and a tutorial on [how to add your own feeds](https://github.com/tomchop/malcom/wiki/Adding-feeds-to-Malcom).

-In the near future, it will also become a collaborative tool (coming soon!)

 ## Quick how-to

 * Install
 * Elevate your privileges to root (yeah, I know, see [disclaimer](/README.md#Disclaimer))
-* Start the webserver with `python malcom.py`
-** Default port is 8080
+* Start the webserver with `python malcom.py` (or see options with `python malcom --help`) ** Default port is 8080
-** If you want to change ports and stuff, just edit malcom.py directly

 ## Installation